ArunKumarAgit/commentapp/README.md

         e)VS CODE -> IDE
         f)postman(optional) to test GET AND POST request

-2-Packages to be installed and commands
+2-Packages to be installed and terminal commands to intstall packages
 -------------------------------------------------------------------
         a)npm init -> to get json package b)npm install express